Luminous171/Solidity_Hmwk_1/README.md

 Initial deployment of the contract.
 Note the balance of the shares distributed is zero.
 ![Deployed_DEP](Images/Deployed-DEP.PNG)

-Fastforwarding to demonstrated distribution function.
+Fastforwarding to demonstrate distribution function.
 ![Fastforward](Images/FastForward_to_Distribute-DEP.PNG)

 Final distribution of all shares.